BabetteB/Figma-Plugin-MAUI-Code-Generation/README.md

 5. **Generate Code**: Once you're satisfied with your selections, press the "Export design" button within the plugin interface.

+6. **Screen shot**: When you have exported the code, please take a screen shot where alle the type declerations are viseble.

 ## Exporting Code

 After generating code snippets for your design elements, follow these steps to export the code: